Malcolm Macdonald: Newcastle United

 Newcastle United manager Joe Harvey signed Macdonald for £180,000 in the summer of 1971.
 He made an immediate impact by scoring a hat-trick on his home debut against Liverpool.
-It was in this game that MacDonald earned the nickname "Supermac", which came from a chant by the Newcastle fans to the tune of Jesus Christ Superstar, namely, "Supermac, superstar, how many goals have you scored so far?"
+It was in this game that MacDonald earned the nickname "Supermac", which came from a chant by the Newcastle fans to the tune of "Superstar" from Jesus Christ Superstar, namely, "Supermac, superstar, how many goals have you scored so far?"

 In his first season Newcastle were bottom of the table on 30 October 1971 after Everton handed them their fifth consecutive defeat of the season.
 That match was the Newcastle debut of Tony Green.
-With Green and Macdonald teaming up effectively up front for Newcastle, the team prospered, with an unbeaten run of five wins and two draws to and climbed up the table.
+With Green and Macdonald teaming up effectively up front for Newcastle, the team prospered, with an unbeaten run of five wins and two draws, climbing up the table.
 They finished the league eleventh, with Macdonald scoring 30 goals in 52 games in his first season to be Newcastle's top scorer in 1972.
 He top scored again in 1973, 1974, 1975 and 1976.
 He was also the First Division's top scorer for that 1975–76 season.

-Macdonald scored twice, eliminating Burnley F.C. in the 1973–74 FA Cup semi-final.
-In the 1974 FA Cup Final Newcastle lost 3–0 to Liverpool.
+Macdonald scored twice, defeating Burnley in the 1973–74 FA Cup semi-final.
+In the 1974 FA Cup final, Newcastle lost 3–0 to Liverpool.

-During the TV show Superstars in 1975, Macdonald ran 100m in 10.9 seconds.

-Macdonald set up an equalising goal for Alan Gowling in the 1976 League Cup final at Wembley, but Newcastle went on to lose 2-1 to Manchester City.
+Macdonald set up an equalising goal for Alan Gowling in the 1976 League Cup final at Wembley, but Newcastle went on to lose 2–1 to Manchester City.

 Arsenal

 Macdonald left Newcastle for Arsenal in 1976, for an unusual fee of £333,333.34.
-In December 1976, he scored a hat-trick for his new club against Newcastle in a 5-3 win at Highbury.
+In December 1976, he scored a hat-trick for his new club against Newcastle in a 5–3 win at Highbury.
 He was the club's top scorer for two consecutive seasons and was the top scorer for the First Division in 1977.
 Macdonald, at the time not fully fit, got to the FA Cup final of 1978 after scoring twice in the semi-final against Orient at Stamford Bridge.
-He earned a runners-up medal in the final after a 1-0 defeat to Ipswich Town.
+He earned a runners-up medal in the final after a 1–0 defeat to Ipswich Town.
 At the start of the 1978–79 season, he suffered a knee injury in a League Cup match against Rotherham, an injury from which he was unable to completely recover.

+South Melbourne Hellas

+After completing the English First Division season with Arsenal, Macdonald was lured to Australia in 1977 to play for South Melbourne Hellas in the National Soccer League.

+He played three games during the middle of the 1977 National Soccer League season, scoring on his debut against West Adelaide, playing at home against Brisbane Lions and most notably scoring twice against St George (who fielded former Arsenal star Charlie George), which drew a capacity crowd to Middle Park, providing a rare high point to an otherwise poor season for Hellas.